sripriyaagarwal16/Detecting-stages-of-sleep/README.md

 ![Introduction](Images/4.png)

-# Feature Extraction Method

-For this research paper we have used the EEMD method for extracting different features from the sleep dataset.EEMD, or Ensemble Empirical Mode Decomposition, is a technique used to decompose complex signals into simpler components.
-It’s an extension of the Empirical Mode Decomposition (EMD) method, which is particularly useful for analyzing non-linear and non-stationary time series data.

 # Dataset Description
 We will utilize a comprehensive dataset comprising both cassette and sleep telemetry data.
 This dataset is specifically designed for the classification of sleep stages and includes recordings segmented into epochs, each representing a distinct sleep stage.